Where to Stay in Istanbul First Time: Best Areas

 While the Blue Mosque and Haya Sophia get the most attention, the wonderful mosque down close to the Bosphorus, Suleymaniye named after Suleyman the Magnificent appears in many photographs of Istanbul.

-Stay in Eminonu if you love shopping, you want a central location close to the Bosphorus with affordable price, you are not too concerned about nightlife and are happy to travel to find it if you want a late night; you are traveling with family; this is your first visit;
+Stay in Eminonu if you love shopping; you want a central location close to the Bosphorus with affordable price; you are not too concerned about nightlife and are happy to travel to find it if you want a late night; you are traveling with family; this is your first visit;

-Best Places to Stay in Eminonu/Grand Bazaar:
+Best Places to Stay in Eminonu/Grand Bazaar for first-timers:

 This small district within Fatih is on the European side of Istanbul, centered around Beyazit Square, officially Freedom Square.
 The Beyazid II Mosque is one side of the Square, hence the usage of the name rather than its official title.
 Another side of the Square is the entrance to Istanbul University in which you will find the Beyazit Tower.